sabio-engineering/cookbook-dvelp/guides/Git.md

 ## Maintain a Repo

-* Avoid including files in source control that are specific to your development machine or process.
+* Avoid including files in source control that are specific to your development machine or process
-* Delete local and remote feature branches after merging.
+* Perform work in a feature branch
-* Perform work in a feature branch.
+* Rebase frequently to incorporate upstream changes
-* Rebase frequently to incorporate upstream changes.
+* Use a GitHub pull request for code reviews
-* Use a GitHub pull request for code reviews.
+* Delete local and remote feature branches after merging

 ## Write a Feature

-Create a local feature branch based off `dev` branch.
+Create a new, local branch off `dev`.

 ```
 git checkout dev